siddheshkadam/pepithon-WTC/README.md

 3. How To Install and Configure SPF and DKIM with Postfix on Debian 10?
 [WRITE YOUR NAME]

 4. How to configure SPF and DKIM With Postfix on Centos 7?
-[WRITE YOUR NAME]
+[Gaurang]

 5. How to Set up SPF and DKIM with Postfix on Ubuntu 18.04?
 [Subodh]